dor6/react-singular-component/README.md

 ## Usage

-here is a component (using semantic ui react) from the example project:
+Here is a component (using semantic ui react) from the example project:

 ```jsx
 import SingularComponent from 'react-singular-component';